-- The orange grove behind the Mezquita.
+- See the orange grove behind the Mezquita.

 - Pamper yourself in an Arabic bath

 - The botanical gardens, including the ethnobiological museum (which investigates the link between man and plant) and the pinsapo Spanish fir, a rare tree indigenous to the area.
-Note the opening times in the link.

 - The Jewish quarter - narrow white-washed streets, especially beautiful during the patio season